techwithani/chatgpt-clone/docs/deployment/heroku.md

 # Heroku Deployment

-*To run LibreChat on a server, you can use cloud hosting platforms like Heroku, DigitalOcean, or AWS.
+*To run AnirudhGPT on a server, you can use cloud hosting platforms like Heroku, DigitalOcean, or AWS.
 In this response, I'll provide instructions for deploying the project on Heroku.
 Other platforms will have slightly different deployment processes.*

 Heroku only supports running a single process within a Docker container.
 The Dockerfile for this project has two different processes - one is for serving your Node API and the other for serving your client with Nginx.
 In the context of Heroku, these should be considered two separate apps.